Knight Talks

 And that's kind of our motto at of Florida men's golf program is it's not for everyone because it takes a lot.

-So the academic load is real and you're going to have to be a You don't get to, you know, just take days off and miss scho and miss assignments.
+So the academic load is rea and you're going to have to be a You don't get to, you know just take days off and miss scho and miss assignments You've got to be a real student And I really like that.

-You know, he's living out his dream as a p So there's lots of great things happening in our program.
+You know he's living out his dream as a p So there's lots of great things happening in our program.

 Awesome, yeah.